What To Do in Nursing Home Cases

 - Pressure stockings

 If a nursing home or long-term care facility resident has a fall, you should make sure that the nursing home investigates and identifies why the person fell and then takes steps to undertake whatever preventable measures are required.
 This is important because in our practice we have seen situations where residents have had numerous falls before preventable measures are taken.
 Also, when a fall occurs, the resident should be transported to a hospital to be examined.
 Sometimes bones are broken or other injuries occur, but the resident is not properly and timely diagnosed and treated, thus causing unnecessary pain and other complications.
-If a fall occurs, causing injury, then contact Ed Fox & Associates, Ltd.
+If a fall occurs, causing injury, then contact Ed Fox & Associates, Ltd.7.
+Bruises And Abuse

 Bruises can be caused by bumping into something that ruptures the tiny capillaries under the skin, leaving the area darkened.
 A purplish, flat bruise that occurs when blood leaks out into the top layers of skin is referred to as an ecchymosis.
 Some people bruise more easily than others, and this is indicative of fragile capillaries, poor health or an inability to create collagen.
 Blood vessels become more fragile as we age, and bruising may even occur without prior injury in the elderly.
 For people who bruise easily, bruises seem to appear for no apparent reason.
 Research has shown that a leading cause of frequent bruising is a deficiency in one or more nutrients.
 The elderly, due to their generally poor diet, are quite susceptible to having bruises.
 The remedy is very simple: Add supplements to their diet.